-Orrall has received recognition for her public service from various organizations including the Restaurant and Business Alliance, the MA cranberry industry, the American Legion, the National Federation of Women Legislators, and in 2019, she received the Order of the Rising Sun Award from the Japanese government.
+She has received recognition and awards from various organizations including the Boston Area Church League, the MA cranberry industry, the American Legion and the National Federation of Women Legislators.
+In 2019 she received the Order of the Rising Sun, Gold and Silver Rays Award from the Japanese government.